DanWahlin/k8s-vagrant-install/README.md

 ## Credits

-This is based on a project originally created by Mehmet Ali Baykara:
+The Vagrant file is from a project originally created by Mehmet Ali Baykara:

 https://github.com/mbaykara/k8s-cluster